ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/parametric_sweep_vel.rst

 ``setup_working_directory``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Set up the working directory with downloaded
 data files for this example.
-The Mapdl files will be placed in a
+The MAPDL files will be placed in a
-sub-directory Mapdl of the working directory and the Fluent files
+sub-directory MAPDL of the working directory and the Fluent files
 in a sub-directory Fluent.

 The function returns the path of the working directory for later use.